 As your brand and business grow, you will need more pages.
 In the process, you may unknowingly end up with sites with duplicate data.
 Search engines prefer fresh content, and so such pages will drop in ranking or not even get indexed at all.

-A HTML sitemap will come in handy to map everything out, thereby making it easy for you to identify the duplicate pages and delete them.
+An HTML sitemap will come in handy to map everything out, thereby making it easy for you to identify the duplicate pages and delete them.

-Like digital marketing campaigns, it is recommendable to monitor the sitemap regularly to identify the pages that should be deleted or improved.
+As digital marketing campaigns, it is recommendable to monitor the sitemap regularly to identify the pages that should be deleted or improved.
 Heat map tools and Google Analytics will also help you to determine how users browse the website.

 You may be surprised to know they rely on the sitemap more than the navigation.
 This is a sign that the current navigation needs to be revamped.
 Changing the overall website architecture can also salvage the situation by making it easy for customers to find information faster.

 Look at the friction points and come up with ways of eliminating them.
 In the end, you will save thousands of dollars that you would have been lost due to poor navigation and other related challenges.

 Above, we have discussed the steps of developing a sitemap for your website.
 Now, you can learn more about FAQs about site sitemap as follows:

 A website sitemap.
 What is it?

 It’s a method for users to view your site or blog and easily find content.
 Creating this sitemap in different ways can help meet content needs as follows.

 - Go to the front page of the blog and place the sitemap at the bottom.